Murodjon000/shooter-game/Readme.md

 ## About

 This project's objective was to build a shooter game similar to [York Computer's](https://learn.yorkcs.com/category/tutorials/gamedev/phaser-3/build-a-space-shooter-with-phaser-3/) tutorial.
-So I used the main idea but I created my own Battle for Space.
+So I used the main idea but I created my own Galaxy Wars shooter game.

 ## Game